tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 There are a few other commands that can use modules' description to help you but Jetstream2 doesn't provide any descriptions so I will not be showing those here.
 Those may be useful on Hummingbird if you ever play with it.

 ### Build from source
-This is a bit more complicated then just loading modules but gets to the root of what we spend most of our time doing.
-For MPI you can choose any you want that you think will be good for our set up.
+This is a bit more complicated then just loading modules but gets to the root of what we spend most of our time doing in HPC.
+You can choose from any available libraries for these dependencies.

 ##### Common MPI libraries:
 - OpenMPI